utopia-foss/utopia/doc/index.rst

 ..
 TODO Nice image (hosted outside of repo)
 .. image:: imgs/clusters.png
-   :alt: Desc
+   :alt: Nice image showing off Utopia capabilities

-If you want to know more about the Utopia project, have a look at ...
+To learn more about the Utopia project, have a look at :ref:`about_utopia` and :ref:`utopia_features`.

-If you want to start using Utopia, head right into the :ref:`Tutorial <tutorial>`!
+If you want to start using Utopia right away, head for the :ref:`tutorial`.
+To explore other parts of the documentation, use the navigation sidebar.

 .. note::